bvdh/smart-multi-auth/input/pagecontent/solution-dual-smart-launch.md

 ## Prerequisites

 Prior to the technical flow the following will be done out-of-band:
-- The application is registered with the EHR.
+- The application is registered as a client with the EHR.
+- The imaging system is registered as a client with the EHR.
 - The endpoint for the imaging system is configured in the EHR.
 - The EHR is configured to let the imaging system retrieve information about the application.
 - The imaging system determined an identifier type in the EHR that it can use to uniquely identify a patient in the imaging system.